Playground Accidents are No Fun!

 If You and Your Child Need Help

 If your child has been injured in the state of Florida by a playground accident at school, at a public park, or at another similar location, the Miami personal injury lawyers at Stabinski and Funt, P.A., can help.
 They can review your case and discuss your legal options with you for obtaining compensation for medical care, physical therapy, rehabilitation, and other damages.
 For further discussion on this topic and a free initial consultation, contact us by calling (305) 643-3100 or by using our online inquiry form.
-For 45 years, we have been the trusted advocates for countless injury victims and their families throughout South Florida.
+For 45 years, we have been the trusted advocates for countless injury victims and their families throughout Florida.
 Let us help you.

 DISCLAIMER: Any information about past verdicts and settlements is based on the unique facts of each case.
 Every case is different, and future cases may not achieve the same or similar results.
 These amounts reflect the gross recovery (before attorneys’ fees and expenses are deducted).